tmaguire/GeoScout/src/docs/about.md

 <img
 src="/img/cabletie-thumbnail.png"
 class="figure-img img-thumbnail logo-img"
-alt="Photo showing two cable ties which have been used for the @@appName project" loading="lazy"
+alt="Photo showing what a cable tie for @@appName might look like in the wild" loading="lazy"
 />
 </picture>